-Most commentaries seem to use the trinomial subspecies name above, as opposed to the binomial synonym Anax julius, so I’ll go with that.
+Most commentaries seem to use the trinomial subspecies name, A. p. julius, as opposed to the binomial synonym A. julius, so I’ll go with the trinomial.
 Since it looks so markedly different from our European A. parthenope, I’ve given it its own page.
 For clarification, I’ve tagged this “Lesser Emperor – Oriental” but that’s only a personal name. 😉

 As you can see, the only pictures I managed were of an ovipositing pair which at least gives both male and female.
 It’s also interesting to note the tandem oviposition, which is normal for our European A. parthenope.